Facebook pixel Wildfire & Biodiversity | Behavioral Ecology Research Laboratory | Pepperdine University | Seaver College Skip to main content

 Nolan Gentile and Conor Kramer

-Nolan Gentile and Conor Kramer have been investigating the impact of recent wildfires on the geomorphology of streams since February 2022 and how these changes in geomorphology will affect the overall biodiversity of amphibian, reptile, and insect species in the Santa Monica Mountains.
-In recent years, numerous stream sites that had previously been the source of our lab’s experiments have been burned from fires, raising questions about the health status of the amphibian, reptile, and insect communities inhabiting these streams.
-They are focusing now on determining the species richness of frogs, newts, lizards, snakes, and numerous insects as well as analyzing the streams themselves, measuring the physical composition and dimensions as well as water flow, pH, water and air temperature, and turbidity to identify any noteworthy correlations.
+Nolan Gentile and Conor Kramer investigated the impact of recent wildfires on the geomorphology of streams between February 2022 and 2023 and how these changes in geomorphology affect the overall biodiversity of amphibian, reptile, and insect species in the Santa Monica Mountains.
+In recent years, numerous stream sites that had previously been the source of the laboratory's experiments were burned from fires, raising questions about the health status of the amphibian, reptile, and insect communities inhabiting these streams.
+They focused on determining the species richness of frogs, newts, lizards, snakes, and numerous insects as well as analyzed the streams themselves, measuring the physical composition and dimensions as well as water flow, pH, water and air temperature, and turbidity to identify any noteworthy correlations.

 stream depth measurement